Isabella I of Jerusalem: Succession dispute

 Baldwin IV died in early 1185, having appointed Raymond of Tripoli regent for Baldwin V. Raymond accepted the regency on the condition, approved by the High Court, that a committee consisting of the pope, the Holy Roman emperor and the kings of France and England would choose between Sibylla and Isabella if Baldwin V died before reaching the age of majority.

 Isabella's family sent monks to forbid her half-sister's coronation.

 In mid-1186, Baldwin V died too.
 Sibylla's uncle, Joscelin of Courtenay, persuaded Raymond of Tripoli and his allies to leave Jerusalem, and urged her supporters (including Raynald of Châtillon) to assemble in the town.
-Ignoring the 1185 ruling of the High Court, the noblemen and prelates who came to Jerusalem declared that Sibylla was the lawful heir to the throne.
+Ignoring the 1185 ruling of the High Court, the noblemen and prelates who came to Jerusalem declared Sibylla the lawful heir to the throne.
 Raymond summoned the nobles to Nablus; those who attended his council probably included Isabella, her husband, and her stepfamily.
 They argued that Sibylla's legitimacy was dubious because her parents' marriage had been annulled and emphasized that Isabella was born after their father's coronation.
-Envoys were sent from Nablus to Jerusalem to forbid Sibylla's coronation, but it went ahead anyway; Sibylla then crowned Guy.
+The nobles at Nablus sent envoys to Jerusalem to forbid Sibylla's coronation, but it went ahead anyway; Sibylla then crowned Guy.

 Upon hearing about Sibylla's coronation, Raymond suggested that Humphrey and Isabella be proclaimed king and queen in opposition.
 A civil war was averted when Humphrey, whose mother and stepfather supported Sibylla, fled from Nablus to Jerusalem and did homage to Sibylla and Guy.
 Before long, all of the barons except Raymond of Tripoli and Baldwin of Ibelin followed Humphrey's example and swore fealty to Sibylla and Guy.